-- 1) Principal claim based on unpaid performed services (specify) in the amount of XY BAM - Statutory interest on the amount of the principal claim referred to in the preceding paragraph, for the period as follows: - for the amount of XY BAM, from (date), to (date); for the amount of XY BAM, from (date), to (date);

-total amount of XY BAM;
+1) Principal claim - based on unpaid performed services (specify) in the amount of XY BAM

+- paragraph, for the period as follows: - for the amount of XY BAM, from (date), to (date); - for the amount of XY BAM, from (date), to (date); total amount of XY BAM:

-- 3) Costs of court proceedings in the case of the Municipal Court in Sarajevo no. XY Mals ... in the amount of XY BAM. - 4) Statutory interest on the claim from the previous point, for the period from (date), to (date), total amount of XY BAM.
+3) Costs of court proceedings in the case of the Municipal Court in Sarajevo no. XY Mals ... in the amount of XY BAM.

+4) Statutory interest on the claim from the previous point, for the period from (date), to (date), total amount of XY BAM.